 Murray Income Trust (MUT) aims for a high and growing income combined with capital growth through investment in a portfolio principally of UK equities.
 Its investment policy is to invest in companies that have potential for real earnings and dividend growth, while also providing an above-average portfolio yield.
 The emphasis is on the management of risk and on the absolute return from the portfolio.
-MUT measures its performance versus the FTSE All-Share Index.
+MUT measures its performance versus the broad UK stock market.

 Murray Income Trust’s (MUT) recent combination with Perpetual Income and Growth Investment Trust (PLI) has doubled the trust’s assets under management to £1.1bn and is expected to deliver a substantial fee reduction to investors.
 MUT invests in a diversified portfolio of mainly UK equities and aims to provide a high and growing income, combined with capital growth.
 It has achieved these objectives, having just delivered its 47th consecutive year of increasing annual dividends, while also outperforming its benchmark (a broad UK stock market index) and most of its peers over both the short and longer term.
 Manager Charles Luke’s success – even in the current climate, which has been characterised by widespread dividend cuts – confirms his conviction that ‘quality, sustainable and growing income is out there, if you know where to look’.
 He intends to maintain his research-intensive search for resilient companies capable of growing future earnings and dividends over time.